Billie1717/ColIVTurnover_Simulations/Main_model/.ipynb_checkpoints/Readme-checkpoint.md

 ## Outputs

-The turnover is always measured by sampling the network topoligy from the bonds.
+The turnover is always measured by sampling the network topology from the bonds.
 Therefore, the main other useful output from lammps is the stress in the x- and y- directions, so that the stress-relaxation can be measured.
 The following commands can be found in the lammps input script:

     compute totalStressX all reduce sum c_perAtomStress[1]
     compute totalStressY all reduce sum c_perAtomStress[2]